Xetibo/ReSet-Doc/sections/literature.typ

 These best practices can also be seen in the book "Don't make me think" by Steve Krug, @krug or in "Designing the User Interface" by Ben Shneiderman and Catherine Plaisant.
-In Both works the authors defined rules to follow when creating user interfaces.
+In both works the authors defined rules to follow when creating user interfaces.
 Steve Krug specifically focused on the web, however, the vast majority of these rules can be applied in the same manner on desktop applications.

 Krug's rules:
-+ *"Don't Make Me Think" - Steve Krug* @krug\
+- *"Don't Make Me Think" - Steve Krug* @krug\
   This defines that a user should not need to "think" when using the interface, it should come as obvious where the user has to click or navigate to in order to finish their task.
 In the case of ReSet, this might be something like connecting to a Wi-Fi network or a Bluetooth device.\
-  *"Cater to universal usability" - "The eight golden rules"* @shneiderman\
+- *"Cater to universal usability" - "The eight golden rules"* @shneiderman\
   User interfaces should be created for all possible users, meaning both experts and novices should be able to use the application without issues.\
   This rule depends heavily on what the possible user-base is, an IDE has